TnTech-ECE/CapstoneStarterRepo/Reports/Team Contract Specification.md

     1. Discuss the issue privately between involved parties.
     2. If unresolved, bring the issue to the team for discussion.
     3. Seek input from the instructor if necessary.
-  - Focus on finding mutually acceptable solutions.
+  - Focus on finding mutually acceptable solutions and restoration of group cohesion.
+  - Contradicting opinions will be decided by majority vote and immediately accepted in order to move forward with unity.

 ### **7. Deadlines**